How Cairo Went From A Booming Steamboat Hub To A Ghost Town On The Mississippi River

 View Gallery

-Today, the city is nothing more than a ghost town.
-Shuttered buildings line its streets, and Cairo has suffered a steady drop in residents for most of the 20th and 21st centuries.
-Its population, which peaked around 15,000 people in the 1920s, has since plummeted to less than 2,000 souls.
+Today, the city is essentially a ghost town.
+Shuttered buildings line its streets, and the population has dropped steadily since the early 20th century.
+In the 1920s, there were more than 15,000 residents in Cairo — but that number has since plummeted to less than 2,000.

 The reasons for Cairo's decline are myriad.
-It has a difficult climate, the area has been prone to flooding, and it's been overshadowed by larger cities.
-Cairo also suffered from a spate of bad luck, like when a railroad bridge was built in nearby Thebes, robbing Cairo of its dreams of being a railroad hub.
+It has a difficult climate, is prone to flooding, and has been overshadowed by larger cities.
+Cairo also suffered from a spate of bad luck, like when a railroad bridge was built in nearby Thebes, robbing Cairo of its dreams of becoming a key railway hub.

 But perhaps the greatest factor in Cairo's decline was its racial strife.
 After new Black residents poured into the city during and after the Civil War, Cairo became the site of horrifying racial violence.
-Its unwillingness to change over the next century, especially in terms of desegregating public spaces and establishing fair hiring practices, also rang the city's death knell.
+Its unwillingness to change over the next century, especially when it came to desegregating public spaces and establishing fair hiring practices, also rang the city's death knell.

-This is the story of Cairo, Illinois, from its promising beginnings to its status as an American ghost town today.
+This is the story of Cairo, Illinois, from its promising beginnings to its current status as an American ghost town.

 The Establishment Of Cairo, Illinois

-Fifteen years after that, John G. Comegys of Baltimore bought 1,800 acres there and named it "Cairo" in honor the historic city of the same name on the Nile Delta in Egypt.
-Comegys hoped to turn Cairo into one of America's great cities, but he died two years later — before his plans could be realized.
+According to James M. Lansden's A History of the City of Cairo, Illinois, John G. Comegys of Baltimore bought 1,800 acres in southern Illinois in 1817 and named the land "Cairo" in honor of the historic city of the same name on the Nile Delta in Egypt.
+Comegys hoped to turn Cairo into one of America's great cities, but he died before his plans could be realized.
 The name, however, stuck.

-It wouldn't be until 1837 when Darius B. Holbrook entered the town that Cairo really took off.
-Holbrook more than anyone else was responsible for the town's establishment and early growth.
+It wouldn't be until 1837, when Darius B. Holbrook entered the town, that Cairo really took off.
+Holbrook, more than anyone else, was responsible for the city's establishment and early growth.

-As president of the Cairo City and Canal Company, he set a few hundred men to work constructing a small settlement including a shipyard, various other industries, a farm, a hotel, and residences.
-But Cairo's susceptibility to flooding was a major obstacle in establishing a permanent settlement, which faltered at first as the population fell by more than 80 percent.
+As president of the Cairo City and Canal Company, Holbrook set a few hundred men to work constructing a small settlement that included a shipyard, a farm, a hotel, and several residences.
+However, Cairo's susceptibility to flooding was a major obstacle in establishing a permanent settlement.
+Holbrook's plan initially faltered as the new town's population fell by more than 80 percent.

 Indeed, not everyone shared Holbrook's optimism.
-When Charles Dickens visited Cairo in 1842, he described it as as a "detestable morass," and a "breeding-place of fever, ague, and death."
-He purportedly based the hellish city of Eden in his novel Martin Chuzzlewit (1843-1844) on Cairo.
+When Charles Dickens visited Cairo in 1842, he described it as a "detestable morass" and a "breeding-place of fever, ague, and death."
+He purportedly based the hellish city of Eden in his novel Martin Chuzzlewit on Cairo.

-But Holbrook remained optimistic.
+Holbrook, however, remained confident.
 Despite earlier disappointments, he next sought to add Cairo as a station stop along the Illinois Central Railroad.
-By 1856, Cairo was connected by rail to Galena in northwest Illinois, and levees had been constructed around the town for transportation.
+By 1856, Cairo was connected by rail to Galena in northwest Illinois.

 This set Cairo on the path to becoming a boom town within just three years.
-Cotton, wool, molasses, and sugar was shipped through the port in 1859 and the following year, Cairo became the seat of Alexander County.
+Cotton, wool, molasses, and sugar were being shipped through the port in 1859, and the following year, Cairo became the seat of Alexander County.

-The city's location along both a railway and a port was strategically important, and the Union capitalized on this.
+The city's location along both a railroad line and a port was strategically important, and the Union capitalized on this.
 In 1861, General Ulysses S. Grant established Fort Defiance at the tip of Cairo's peninsula, which operated as an integral naval base and supply depot for his Western Army.

-Meanwhile, it is suspected that Cairo operated as a safehold along the Underground Railroad.
-Many African-Americans who escaped the south and made it into the free state of Illinois were then transported to Chicago.
-By the end of the war, more than 3,000 escaped slaves had settled in Cairo.
+Meanwhile, it is suspected that Cairo operated as a key city in the Underground Railroad.
+Many enslaved people who escaped the South and made it into the free state of Illinois were then transported to Chicago.
+However, by the end of the war, more than 3,000 former slaves had settled in Cairo, according to the Washington Times.

-With burgeoning population and commerce, Cairo was poised to become a major city, with some even suggesting it should become the capital of the United States.
-But the troops did not like the humid climate made worse by the muddy low-lying land that was so susceptible to flooding.
+With a growing population and commerce, Cairo was poised to become a major city.
+Some even suggested that it should become the new capital of the United States.
+However, the troops did not like the humid climate, which was made worse by the muddy, low-lying land that was so susceptible to flooding.

-"Our life at Cairo was disagreeable to an extent that cannot be realized easily," future congressman George Boutwell remarked.
+Future Secretary of the Treasury George S. Boutwell wrote in his 1902 memoir, "Our life at Cairo was disagreeable to an extent that cannot be realized easily."

 As a result, when the war ended, the soldiers packed up and went home.